Schnitzel: Romania

 Romanian șnițel (['ʃni.t͡sel]) is very common in restaurants, fast-food places, and homes across the country.
-Normally served simple and unadorned, the fast food version is differentiated by being served sandwich/burger style.
+Normally served with french fries, mashed potatoes, or rice, and a slice of lemon or some salad, the fast food version is differentiated by being served sandwich/burger style.
 Cordon bleu șnițel (made from pork loin stuffed with cheese and ham) is also very popular.
 The Romanian șnițel is made in the same manner as the Austrian one, but as a local characteristic is made of almost any type of meat (chicken, pork, veal or beef).

 A specialty from western Romania is the mosaic șnițel made of two thin meat layers (usually each layer of different meat) and a vegetable (usually mushroom) filling.
 Also a recipe for șnițel de ciuperci, a mushroom fritter, is common.

 Russia

-In Russia, the dish is called отбивная (otbivnaya), which literally means a piece of meat that has been beaten.
+In Russia, the dish is called отбивная (otbivnaya), which literally means a piece of meat that has been beaten, although the name шницель (šnitselʹ) is also in use.
 Russian cuisine includes recipes of schnitzel prepared from pork, as well as beef, veal, and chicken.

 Serbia

 In Serbia, the dish is called bečka šnicla (Viennese schnitzel).
 A local urban legend states the dish originated in Serbia and not in Austria, but no one can say why.
-In Serbia, the word Schnitzel is used to describe any cutlet, not just breaded meat.
+In Serbia, the word 'schnitzel' is used to describe any cutlet, not just breaded meat.

 Slovakia

 Schnitzel is highly popular in Slovakia, a country bordering Austria, where it is referred to as vyprážaný rezeň. or simply rezeň (in the Western parts of the country, especially in Bratislava, colloquially also schnitzel, or šniceľ).
-It is often made of pork or chicken, and is typically served with fried potatoes (not peeled), boiled potatoes, mashed potatoes, fries (especially in canteens), potato salad, or rice.
+It is often made of pork or chicken, and is typically served with fried potatoes (not peeled), boiled potatoes, mashed potatoes, French fries (especially in canteens), potato salad, or rice.

 Slovenia

 German Schnitzel translates to Slovene as zrezek thus Wiener Schnitzel is called dunajski zrezek (Vienna is Dunaj in Slovenian).
 As in Austria a real dunajski zrezek is made of veal.
 Restaurants serving the dish can be found throughout the country, though typically it is made of pork or chicken.
 Dunajski zrezek is usually served with fried or roasted potato and a slice of lemon.
-Less popular is pariški zrezek which is prepared the same way but with no breadcrumbs.
-In Slovenia, a schnitzel filled with ham and cheese, breaded and fried (Cordon Bleu) is called ljubljanski zrezek (after Ljubljana, the country's capital).
-Zrezek can also be grilled, fried, braised or pot roasted.
+Less popular is pariški zrezek, which is prepared the same way but with no breadcrumbs.
+In Slovenia, a schnitzel filled with ham and cheese, breaded and fried (cordon bleu) is called ljubljanski zrezek (after Ljubljana, the country's capital).
+Zrezek can also be grilled, fried, braised, or pot-roasted.